Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs: Determining the controller size

 \section{Determining the controller size}

 Since we compute exact gradients for the individual POMDPs, large sizes of FSCs require substantial computation.
 Therefore, we opt to optimize sparse FSCs that do not use all memory nodes for each observation.
 For a policy $\pi = \fscT$ represented by an FSC, we assume the size is given by a \emph{memory model} $\mu \colon N \times \obsset \to \mathbb{N}$, where $\mu(n,z)$ determines the size of the set $|N|$ for memory node $n\in N$ and observation $\obs\in\obsset$.
-We find $\mu$ by running the existing POMDP solver \saynt with a short timeout, which can return a candidate memory model from a given POMDP $\pomdp$.
+We find $\mu$ by running the existing POMDP solver \saynt~\cite{andriushchenko23search} with a short timeout, which can return a candidate memory model from a given POMDP $\pomdp$.
 Since we optimize for sets of POMDPs, we sample a \emph{subfamily} of POMDPs from the HM-POMDP.
 On each of the $k$ sampled POMDPs, we run \saynt to find the set of memory models $B = \{\hat{\mu}_1, \hat{\mu}_2, \ldots \hat{\mu}_k\}$, and aggregate these results into a single memory model $\mu$ by taking the point-wise maximum $\mu(n, z) = \max_{\hat{\mu} \in B} \hat{\mu}(n,z)$, for all $n,z \in N \times Z$.

 We use a stratified sampling scheme without replacement, using the factored representation of variations of the HM-POMDP.
 While it does not guarantee that the samples provide practically different POMDPs, it may better cover the differences in the HM-POMDP than a naive uniform sampling approach.